 The Psychiatric Survivor Clinic

-In April 2023, Project LETS launched our first Psychiatric Survivor Clinic — open to anyone who has been harmed by psychiatry and psychiatric treatment.
+In April 2023, we launched our first Psychiatric Survivor Clinic — a resource and support system for community members navigating the ongoing impacts of psychiatric harm, abuse, neglect, incarceration, and torture.
 This space offer opportunities for community care and peer support, strategizing and discussion, skill-sharing, and co-reflecting.

 Registration is currently closed.